 The New Jersey Medicaid ACO Demonstration Program provides new opportunities to improve the delivery of healthcare services through Accountable Care Organizations (ACOs), which create the potential for better population health and containment of healthcare costs.
-This data book examines specific patterns of hospital utilization for residents of 13 low-income communities - which we refer to as potential ACO regions - to identify opportunities to improve care and reduce costs.
-The utilization measures include rates of 1) avoidable, ambulatory care sensitive inpatient hospitalizations; 2) avoidable/preventable treat-and-release emergency department (ED) visits; 3) inpatient high users; 4) ED high users; and 5) 30 day all-cause readmissions.
-Out of the five measures, the first two reflect the adequacy of primary care within the community and all five metrics reflect opportunities to improve coordination of healthcare services across care settings.
-We examine demographics and health insurance sources of these patient populations, information that can help target delivery system initiatives that seek to improve the care of these high-need, high-use patients.
-Finally we estimated potential savings from reduced costs if regions were able to emulate the best-performing region among them.
+This data book examines specific patterns of hospital utilization for residents of Camden, as well as those of greater Newark, Trenton and 10 other low-income communities to identify opportunities to improve care and reduce costs.
+The utilization measures include rates of 1) avoidable, ambulatory care sensitive, inpatient hospitalizations 2) avoidable/preventable treat-and-release emergency department (ED) visits 3) inpatient high users 4) ED high users, and 5) 30 day all-cause readmissions.
+We further examine demographics and health insurance sources of these patient populations, information that can inform delivery system initiatives that seek to improve the care of these high-need, high-use patients.
+Finally we provide estimates of savings from reduced costs if Camden and other study regions are able to emulate the best performing region among them.

-The 13 study areas are selected from low-income communities with at least 5,000 Medicaid beneficiaries, the minimum threshold for forming a Medicaid ACO.
-For our analysis of hospital utilization in these areas, we use New Jersey uniform billing hospital discharge data over 2008-2010 and also an enhanced version where patients are tracked over time.
+The 13 study areas are selected from low-income communities with at least 5000 Medicaid beneficiaries, the minimum threshold for forming a Medicaid ACO.
+For our analysis of hospital utilization in these areas, we use New Jersey uniform billing data over 2008-2010 and also an enhanced version where patients are tracked over time.
+Out of the five measures, the first two reflect the adequacy of primary care within the community and all of the measures capture opportunities to improve care coordination across settings.

-Findings
+Overall Findings